 In fact, Chandan also won a Filmfare for the category of Best Editing.
 In 2004, Ram Gopal Varma decided to produce Chandan’s directorial debut “Main

 Banna Chahti Hoon.”
 With Antara Mali essaying Chutki who aspires to be like her idol Madhuri Dixit, MMDBCH got a decent feedback from the reviewers who termed the flick as an honest work.
 In 2005, Chandan came up with Main, Meri Patni Aur Woh.
 This movie deals with the insecurities of a husband who feels inferior to his wife when it comes to the issue of height.

 With Rajpal Yadav playing the role of a spouse who is shorter than his wife (Rituparna Sengupta’s character), the motion picture got positive reviews from the audience.
 They marked out Rajpal’s performance as the best element of the movie.
 In 2007, he supervised the final cut of R. Balki’s

-and Tabu.
+which featured and Tabu.
 In 2010, Chandan directed Striker in which Siddharth acted as the protagonist.
 Striker discusses the story of a carrom player who resorts to the game to settle scores with the local goon who took his hard earned money.